 Athlone group aiming to give benevolent fund a regional focus

-Former Athlone Town great Harry McCue, the recently appointed chairman of the Irish Professional Footballers Benevolent Association (IPFBA), was among those who attended a meeting in The Bounty, Athlone last Thursday night.
+Former Athlone Town great Harry McCue, the recently appointed chairman of the Irish Professional Footballers Benevolent Association (IPFBA), was among those who attended a meeting in The Bounty, Athlone on Thursday, October 17.

 The purpose of the meeting was to get together and discuss any problems or health issues that former players may have.
 The newly established group is looking to provide care and consideration for ex-players who may have fallen on hard times for any reason.